-Married Saint of the Month: St. Thomas More
+Married Saint: St. Thomas More

 More was born in 1478 in London.
 His mother died when he was young.
 After an excellent education, he seriously considered joining a religious order, but realized that he could not renounce marriage and family life.
 In 1505 he married Jane Colt, 10 years his junior.
 The marriage was a happy one, cut short by Jane’s death at 22.